MrWalbeck/CPP-Programming/Programming Fundamentals/Day 2/README.md

+# 🚀 Programming Fundamentals (COC1071) — Day 02
-# 📅 Day 2 — Input, Sequence & Selection Statements
+### Input, Sequence & Selection Statements

+> 📚 Course: Programming Fundamentals
+> 🏫 Code: COC1071
+> 💻 Language: C++
+> 🎯 Focus: User Input, Program Flow & Decision Making

+---

+## 📖 Overview

 Welcome to **Day 2** of the *C++ From Scratch for University Students* journey! 🚀
-Today we’ll learn how to take input from the user, execute statements in sequence, and make decisions using selection statements.
+Today we learn how to take input from the user, execute statements in sequence, and make decisions using selection statements.

+This session transitions from **static programs** to **interactive and logical programs**.

 ---

-## 🎯 Topics Covered
+## 📋 Topics Covered

 - Input using `cin`
-- Sequence of statements
+- Sequence of statements (code flow)
 - Selection statements:
   - `if`
   - `if-else`
-  - `if-else-if`
+  - `if-else-if` Ladder

 ---